Firedrops/qmrl_mtb/README.md

-# qimr_mtb
+# qmrl_mtb
-Pipeline for mtb analysis built for QIMR.
+Pipeline for mtb analysis built for qmrl.
 A full list of installed tools are listed below.

 Please report bugs in Issues, some software are undergoing transitions from Java8 to Java11, which requires updating of the Dockerfile.
 I require community feedback to alert me as I am not a regular user of this docker.